rsdoiel/Artemis/README.md

 implement module tests in Artemis.
 It tries to honor the advice of "simple but no simpler".

-[Obn2](Obn2.Mod) is a module is for Oberon-2 compatible built-in procedures that were dropped in the evolution to Oberon-7.
+[Obn2](Obn2.Mod) is a module provides compatibilty for some built-in Oberon-2 procedures that were dropped in the evolution to Oberon-7.

 OBNC specific modules
 ---------------------